4bhish/learn-triangle/README.md

 ## How to use:
 - Fill the input to get desired output in each activities
-- On correct you will notified with score
+- On correct answer you will notified with score
 - It is fun way to increase your knowledge about triangle

 ### Tech Used: